AMBacelar/kimbundu-next/README.md

 - [x] bible sourced in kimbundu
 - [x] tags displayed on entries
 - [x] tags page
+- [x] Implement the initial NLP translation implementation
+- [x] What the hell is NLP(Natural Language Processing)?
+And How can it be of use for this project?
 - [ ] tags index page
+- [ ] migrate current dictionary into new data structure where each word has multiple definitions, on one card.
+This will make the entry page make more sense.
 - [ ] Kimbundu alphabet and pronounciation
 - [ ] history of Kimbundu people
 - [ ] migrate to monorepo